Budget and Finance

 Budget Funds

-Dalton Public Schools’ five major funds are the General Fund, Special Funds, School Nutrition Funds, Capital Funds, and Debt Service with the General Fund of $90 million being the primary source of revenues and expenditures.
+Dalton Public Schools’ five major funds are the General Fund, Special Funds, School Nutrition Funds, Capital Funds, and Debt Service with the General Fund of $100 million being the primary source of revenues and expenditures.
 The Special Funds are $8 million and make up most of the district’s Federal and State grants.
-The School Nutrition Funds are nearly $6 million.
+The School Nutrition Funds are nearly $7 million.
 The Capital Fund dollar amounts can vary depending upon the availability of resources and the particular projects in progress.
 Most of the Capital Fund projects are financed with an Education Special Purpose Local Option Sales Tax (ESPLOST) that may be augmented with General Fund resources from time to time.
 The district has built Hammond Creek Middle School for 6th and 7th grade students.
 This was funded through the voter approved General Obligation (GO) bond from the November 2017 referendum.
 Currently, the district has two Debt Service obligations.
-The first one is a five year Revenue bond of $13 million through the City of Dalton Building Authority that will be paid with ESPLOST V funds.
-The second obligation is a 30 year GO bond of $40 million that is currently paid with property taxes using a separate millage rate.
+The first one is a five year Revenue bond of $16 million through the City of Dalton Building Authority that will be paid with ESPLOST VI funds.
+The second obligation is a 30 year GO bond of $40 million that is currently paid with both ESPLOST and property taxes using a separate millage rate.

 General Fund Revenues